What are Dental Implants?

 Dental implants are the closest dental restoration to your original teeth.

 Your teeth are an integral component of your mouth, allowing you to perform numerous important functions.
 One of the main functions of your teeth is biting and chewing.
 They are also important for proper speech, the health of your jawbone, and for a beautiful, confident smile.
 When you suffer tooth loss, all of the functions of your teeth and more are affected.
-At Anchorage Dental Associates, we can replace your missing teeth, restoring the functions of your teeth, your smile, and your quality of life with implants.
+At Spalding Dental, we can replace your missing teeth, restoring the functions of your teeth, your smile, and your quality of life with implants.

 What are dental implants?